audrow/yatm/RECORD.md

 # RECORD

+## 2022-03-08

+So things have been refactored.
+Now it is about tieing things up and with the plugins.

+Here are the plugins that I think that I should have:

+- Generating Requirements
+- Checks
+  - Validation
+  - Markup
+    - Markdown
+    - HTML
+- Database CRUD
+  - Should have markup format

+There are also things that should be able to be overwritten, such as the following:

+- The function for excluding/including requirements

+How to proceed?

+I think it would be best to go along with the way that I imagine using the application.
+That is

+- [ ] Get the requirements generating correctly with the CLI and plugins
+- [ ] Get the test-cases generating with the CLI
+  - [ ] Add generation tag
+- [ ] Add exclusion when generating the test cases - use path to YAML file
+- [ ] Convert the test cases into markdown
+- [ ] Create a way of deleting and uploading issues to Github
+  - [ ] Avoid duplication
+- [ ] (Maybe) Create a way of getting the issues on Github with simple stats - number with each label
+- [ ] Write documentation on how to use this
+- [ ] Do the first sheet of tests
+- [ ] Do the second sheet of tests

 ## 2022-03-07

 Alright, now I'm back from Austin.
 I should reorganize this project.
 I have read that it is better to organize by package, rather than by file type.
 I will split this into the following types: